 If you’re already generating paid traffic…

 When you buy traffic online and run paid campaigns it’s a great way of getting more conversions and sales in the short-run, however are they sustainable in the long run?

 Consider this: back in 2006, the average Cost Per Conversion on Google AdWords was just $7.63.

 Here’s the unfortunate truth: as more business owners start advertising on Google AdWords, this drives the cost of your campaigns up, and you’ll have to keep increasing your ad budget just to get the same results.

-Of course, you can jump ship to another ad platform such as Facebook ads, but as long as the platform you’re on operate on a bidding model (where you bid for keywords, impressions, or ad clicks), the same thing will happen.
+Of course, you can jump ship to another ad platform and buy social traffic from such as Facebook ads, but as long as the platform you’re on operate on a bidding model (where you bid for keywords, impressions, or ad clicks), the same thing will happen.